Do you know what burst energy is?

 Player physical abilities

-- How is the maximum speed and acceleration of players calculated?
+- How are the maximum speed and acceleration of players calculated?

 - How does acceleration work?